lewisclark4/CI-MilestoneProjectFour/README.md

 [Coverage.py](https://coverage.readthedocs.io/en/v4.5.x/) was used to provide feedback during testing.
 This was invaluable to identify which parts of my code the tests had covered.

+My code coverage currently stands at 84%, and covers most major functionality.

+I would like to increase this coverage as close to 100% as possible, but due to time constraints, this will need to wait for a later release.

 #### How to run coverage

 To view the coverage, you can run the following commands: